arnaudh/magic-card-zoom/README.md

 The extension should now be loaded and ready to use.

-After making changes to the code, repeat the steps to build and load the extension.
-If you have modified the feature descriptors used to identify images, you will need to re-run the indexing before building.
+After making changes to the code, re-build and then click the refresh button on the extensions page.
+If you have modified the feature descriptors used to identify images, you will need to re-run the indexing before building again.

 ## Test